SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 $$ Q = \frac{2\pi\omega_\mathrm{res} L}{R} $$

-Now, suppose Mark Merlo was playing with the function generator and tweaked the frequency knob so it’s generating 21&thinsp;kHz instead of 20&thinsp;kHz.
+Now, suppose Mark Merlo was playing with the function generator and tweaked the frequency knob so it’s generating {{< units 21 kHz >}} instead of {{< units 20 kHz >}}.
 Now the gain of the resonant circuit goes from 40 down to 9, just after you spent hours calibrating your code to work with a gain of 40.
 So that’s problem #1: your circuit is sensitive to small changes in track frequency.
-Eventually, Sara figures out what the deal is and recalibrates the knob to 20.0001&thinsp;kHz.
+Eventually, Sara figures out what the deal is and recalibrates the knob to {{< units 20.0001 kHz >}}.
 Luis is just starting to build his circuit but Brandon stole all of his capacitors to extend the range of the electric banana.
-Fortunately, he manages to find a pair with the exact value he needs in the cabinet of freedom, and they even have a &#177;5&thinsp;% tolerance (good as far as capacitors go).
-Suppose one of the caps is dead on the labeled value, and the other is 5&thinsp;% high, so that circuit will have a resonant frequency of 19.5&thinsp;kHz.
+Fortunately, he manages to find a pair with the exact value he needs in the cabinet of freedom, and they even have a &#177;{{< units 5 percent >}} tolerance (good as far as capacitors go).
+Suppose one of the caps is dead on the labeled value, and the other is {{< units 5 percent >}} high, so that circuit will have a resonant frequency of {{< units 19.5 kHz >}}.
 Now the gain will be approximately 17 for that sensor and 40 for the other sensor&mdash;not a very well matched pair of sensors.

 These undesirable effects of a sharp resonance peak can mitigated by lowering the Q even more, which flattens out the peak.
 An easy way to do this is with a parallel resistor:

 ![Circuit model with parallel detuning resistor](detuned.png)

-If you only have a parallel capacitor (in the location of the 10k&#8486; resistor) and replace the 26 ohm capacitor with a wire, the Q is given by:[^error]
+If you only have a parallel capacitor (in the location of the {{< units 10 kohm >}} resistor) and replace the {{< units 26 ohm >}} capacitor with a wire, the Q is given by:[^error]

 [^error]: Currently just copied, and this sentence clearly got jumbled at some point.